lurume84/bling-desktop/README.md

 # Bling desktop
 This application is the container of [Bling Viewer](https://github.com/lurume84/bling-viewer) project.
-It is a chrome-based application that loads viewer seamlessly and provides local storage capabilities.
+It is a chrome-based application (CEF) that loads viewer seamlessly and provides local storage capabilities.

 ## What it does